pgdr/talks/api-versions/PITCHME.md

 +++

-Such decisions take as long time to make, review and commit as the bug fixes.
+Such decisions take as long time to make,

+review and commit as the bug fixes.

 +++

-E.g. we renamed res to ert more than one year ago ~800 commits ago ... we still have users.
+E.g. we renamed `res` to `ert` more than

----

-## Legal issues

-+++

-_Oracle America, Inc. v.
-Google, Inc._

-+++

-Inconclusive.
+* one year ago
+* ~800 commits ago

+... we still have ert users.

 ---